-- 24-Credit Standard Diploma, - 18-Credit Academically Challenging Curriculum to Enhance Learning (ACCEL) Option, - International Baccalaureate (IB) Diploma Program - Advanced International Certificate of Education (AICE) Diploma Program, - Special Diploma (this option is not available to students who began ninth grade in 2014-15 or later) and - Performance-Based Exit Option/GED® Exit Option.
+- 18-Credit Academically Challenging Curriculum to Enhance Learning (ACCEL) Option, - Career and Technical Education (CTE) Graduation Pathway (a minimum of 18 credits required) - International Baccalaureate (IB) Diploma Program - Advanced International Certificate of Education (AICE) Diploma Program, and - Performance-Based Exit Option/GED® Exit Option.

 24-Credit Standard Diploma: There are three 24-credit high school diploma options.
 Details are provided in the table on the following page.
 The majority of students with disabilities will complete the option available to all students.
 There are also two options available only to students with disabilities.
 Both require the 24 credits listed in the table and both allow students to substitute a career and technical (CTE) course with related content for one credit in ELA IV, mathematics, science and social studies (excluding Algebra I, Geometry, Biology I and U.S. History).
+Students who choose the academic and employment option must earn at least .5 credits via paid employment.
 Students with significant cognitive disabilities earn credits via access courses are assessed using an alternate assessment.
 Learn more information about this in Milestone 8.